 Inventory, lb : 0

 Musang King durians are medium to large fruits, averaging 2 to 4 kilograms, and generally have an oval to slightly lopsided shape with a long stem.
 The surface is covered in large, pyramidal spikes that are wide and spaced apart, and the spikes range in variegated hues of yellow, brown, tan, to green.
 Musang King durians also have visible, vertical seams connecting a flat crown surrounding the stem to a distinct five-point, brown star on the bottom of the fruit.
-The spikes typically point away from the seams, and the star, seams, and angular spikes are distinguishing features of the variety as Musang King is often used to sell similar looking, counterfeit durians.
+The spikes typically point away from the seams, and the star, seams, and angular spikes are distinguishing features of the variety as Musang King is often counterfeited.
 Underneath the surface, the husk can be cut and torn open to reveal a white, spongy interior, encasing multiple thick lobes of flesh in chambers.
-Each bright yellow lobe has a wrinkled appearance with a semi-firm skin, containing a soft, creamy, dense, chewy, and smooth consistency.
+Each bright yellow lobe has a wrinkled appearance with a semi-firm skin, containing a soft, creamy, dense, and smooth, paste-like consistency.
 Within the flesh, there are also narrow and flat, small red-brown seeds.
-Musang King durians have a sulfuric-sweet scent, considered less pungent than other durian varieties, and a rich, bittersweet flavor with warm, ginger-like notes mixed with hints of sugar, coffee, and chocolate.
+Musang King durians have a sulfuric-sweet scent, considered less pungent than other durian varieties, and a rich, candy-sweet flavor with hints of ginger, tropical fruits, and garlic.